hbelmiro/config-server/README.md

 # config-server

 This project is a configuration server.
-It stores the settings so that they can be read through a restful API.
+It stores the configurations so that they can be read through a restful API.

 ```shell script